 Now that you have signed it, and before you give it away, make some kind of copy of it.
 If you've got a camera, take it outside and have someone hold it while you take several pictures of it.
-Better yet, take it down to your local copier and get a color photocopy of it: the miracles of high-technology...an 11x17 color copy will cost around \$2.
+Better yet, take it down to your local copier and get a color photocopy of it: the miracles of high-technology...an 11x17 color copy will cost around \$1.50 to \$2.
+Larger scrolls can be photocopied onto two 11x17" sheets.
 Even a black and white photocopy of a scroll is useful: being the exact size of the original, it tells you how big your text was, how complex your illumination turned out, and other useful things you might want to look back on.
 A copy of your scroll is a record of your achievements and failures in calligraphy and illumination.
 By studying it, you will know what things worked, and what mistakes shouldn't be repeated in your next project.
+Copies of your scrolls also make a useful portfolio of your work, and over the long term provide a record of your growth as a scribe.